WallyS02/The-Plug/aws/architecture/README.md

 * ElastiCache accesses RDS database to take actions on application's data.

 Other communication:
-* CloudFront communicates with ACM that provides it certificate issued in us-east-1 region.
+* CloudFront and ALB communicate with ACM that provides them certificate \(for CloudFront issued in us-east-1 region\).
 * CloudWatch uses metrics from all services.
 * Public subnets communicate with Internet Gateway to access internet.
 * Private subnets communicate with NAT Gateway to access internet \(optional\).